-Born and raised in Winnipeg, Manitoba, Lisa Durupt developed early passions for the pastimes of her surroundings, with fishing and playing ice hockey leading the way.
+Born and raised in Winnipeg, Manitoba, Canada, Lisa Durupt developed an early passion in her Prairie surroundings by playing ice hockey.

 Lisa Durupt’s skills on the ice earned her a university scholarship in Minnesota until a shoulder injury put her hockey plans on hold and she enrolled at the University of Winnipeg.
 After seeing a production of A Chorus Line as her first assignment, she dropped her scholarship to study theatre and film at her home university before attending the Canadian College of Performing Arts.

-Using her athletic and artistic background to her advantage, Lisa Durupt entered the film industry as a stunt performer and dancer while blazing a path for her acting.
-After earning credits like the Richard Gere and Jennifer Lopez film, Shall We Dance and The Lazarus Project starring Paul Walker, Lisa Durupt caught the attention of Saturday Night Live and Kids in the Hall veteran Mark McKinney, who cast her on his HBO Canada series, Less Than Kind in 2008.
-Lisa Durupt’s unrestrained portrayal of the feisty Shandra during the show’s four season run earned her a 2010 Gemini Award nomination for Best Individual Performance in a Comedy Program or Series and a 2013 Leo Award nomination for Best Performance in a Music, Comedy, or Variety Program or Series.
+Using her athletic and artistic background to her advantage, Lisa Durupt first entered the film industry as an actor, a stunt performer, and a dancer.
+When she caught the attention of Saturday Night Live and Kids in the Hall veteran Mark McKinney, Lisa Durupt was cast on his HBO Canada series, Less Than Kind in 2008.
+Her unrestrained turn as the feisty Shandra during the show’s four-season run earned a 2010 Gemini Award nomination and a 2013 Leo Award nomination.

-Following projects like The Pastor’s Wife starring Rose McGowan, The Color of Rain featuring Lacey Chabert, Run for Your Life with Amy Smart, and the TV favourite, Supernatural, Lisa Durupt earned her biggest film role to date in Preggoland as the preferred daughter of James Caan who finds the tables turned when her competitive, underachieving sister Sonja Bennett fakes a pregnancy.
-A film festival favourite around North America, Preggoland introduced Lisa Durupt’s acting prowess to international audiences and also earned her a 2015 Leo Award nomination for Best Supporting Performance by a Female in a Motion Picture.
+Following projects like The Pastor’s Wife starring Rose McGowan, The Color of Rain featuring Lacey Chabert, Run for Your Life with Amy Smart, and the TV favorite, Supernatural, Lisa Durupt went to the big screen for Preggoland as the preferred daughter of James Caan who finds the tables turned when her competitive, underachieving sister Sonja Bennett fakes a pregnancy.
+Preggoland became a film festival favorite around North America and earned Lisa Durupt her second Leo Award nomination.